kaamanita/brahmi/README.md

 There are two numeral systems in Brahmi script: the digit one and the older non-digit one.

+#### The Digit System

-**The digit system** is based on the decimal numbers, similar to the current Hindu-Arabic numbers.
+The digit system is based on the decimal numbers, similar to the current Hindu-Arabic numbers.

 | 𑁦 | 𑁧 | 𑁨 | 𑁩 | 𑁪 | 𑁫 | 𑁬 | 𑁭 | 𑁮 | 𑁯 |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|
 | [0] | [1] | [2] | [3] | [4] | [5] | [6] | [7] | [8] | [9] |

 Note that the number zero is represented by a single middle dot.
 These Brahmi digits can be achieved by pressing their equivalent keystrokes in English.

+#### The Non-Digit System

 The non-digit system, on the other hand, is not based on the decimal numbers because each numeral value is represented by a distinct glyph.
 These non-digit number glyphs can be achieved by pressing Alt + number.